Lapernum/Woyager/README.md

 Installation
 ============
-Voyager requires Python >=3.9 and please use pip install -r requirements.txt to download all the required packages.
+ree-Structure Two-Modes Music Recommendation application requires Python >=3.9 and please use pip install -r requirements.txt to download all the required packages.

 Python Install
 --------------